 - 2.7.9 Addressing capacity constraints.
 In the period between May and June 2021, RUWASA in collaboration with Vice President Office, NEMC, University of Dar es Salaam and Ministry water conducted training for 25 RUWASA ESS Focal persons and 8 RMs for purpose of creating awareness on various procedures and tools for ESS.
 This was the second training following the one conducted in July 2020 addressed to RMs.
 The training for District Environment Management Officers (DEMOs) which was planned to take place in September 2021, has been rescheduled to take place in early 2022. - 2.7.10 Ministry of Health: The role of the new Ministry of Health (MoH), has not changed from that of the split Ministry of Health, Community, Gender, Elderly, and Children (MoH).
-MoH coordinates the implementation of the NSC under WSDP-2 and 3 including monitoring of the NSC, updating the National Sanitation Management Information System (NSMIS) and coordinating quarterly and annual reports for submission to the MoW.
+MoH coordinates the implementation of the NSC under WSDP-2 including monitoring of the NSC, updating the National Sanitation Management Information System (NSMIS) and coordinating quarterly and annual reports for submission to the MoW.
 The split of the ministry has not affected the capacity of MoH. - 2.7.11 Improved systems for information disclosure and stakeholder consultation.
 A Stakeholders Engagement plan (SEP) has been developed and shared with World Bank.
 Engagement of Stakeholders in Project implementation is part and parcel of all projects implemented under the programme.
 This includes communities at project level followed by the District Council Committee (DCC) and Regional Council Committee (RCC).
-Training of 172 Community Development Officers (CDOs) on the SEP has been conducted and each district has devolved Action plan which are currently under review for their implementation. - 2.7.12 Disadvantaged and vulnerable communities have seen their conditions improved.
-To ensure that disadvantaged and vulnerable communities can participate in devising opportunities to benefit from exploitation of customary resources and their knowledge, the latter to include the consent of disadvantaged and vulnerable communities.
+Training of 172 Community Development Officers (CDOs) on the SEP has been conducted and each district has devolved Action plan which are currently under review for their implementation. - 2.7.12 Disadvantaged and vulnerable persons have seen their conditions improved.
+To ensure that Indigenous Peoples/Sub-Saharan African Historically Underserved Traditional Local Communities can participate in devising opportunities to benefit from exploitation of customary resources and indigenous knowledge, the latter (indigenous knowledge) to include the consent of Indigenous Peoples/Sub-Saharan African Historically Underserved Traditional Local Communities.
 The program adopted the Vulnerable Groups Plan under the Productive Social Safety Net (PSSN) P124045 as indicated in the parent programs Environmental and Social Program Action Plan (E&S PAP) in the project operations manual. - 2.7.13 Program Grievance Redress Mechanism.
 The Agency has established a Grievance Redress Mechanism, which has been developed and shared with WB.
 The GRM also has guidelines for the management of GBV/SEA cases.
 Committees for grievance handling have been established in some Regions and as such complaints are handled at various stages depending on their nature and complexity.
 Templates for complaints are also found in RSDMS where DMs can fill all complaints and record their status.
 For the Period between July and September, RUWASA received 104 Complaints from 14 Regions of Geita, Rukwa, Tanga, Manyara, Songwe, Tabora, Simiyu, Katavi, Iringa, Mwanza, Singida, Kagera, Kilimanjaro and Dodoma.